aerobatic/website/content/docs/getting-started.md

 ### Next Steps

 * Explore how to use [plugins](/docs/configuration/#plugins) to create a custom 404 page, turn on basic auth, configure redirects, and much more.
-[Learn more](/docs/configuration/#plugins)
+[Learn more &#8594;](/docs/configuration/#plugins)
 * If you are using a CI service, find out how to configure your automated build to deploy to Aerobatic with each git push.
-[Learn more](/docs/continuous-deployment/)
+[Learn more &#8594;](/docs/continuous-deployment/)
 * Upgrade to the Pro plan for increased data transfer limits and a custom domain + matching SSL cert.
-[Learn more](/docs/custom-domains-ssl/)
+[Learn more &#8594;](/docs/custom-domains-ssl/)